 What does it mean to trust someone?
 What does it mean to trust yourself?
 Based on the work of Brene’ Brown, this morning we explore this most basic need for psychological safety.
 Rev. Patty Hanneman and Stefan Anders

 This morning we continue on the theme of possibility as a Unitarian Universalist value, and what it might mean for our congregation.
 Rev. Patty Hanneman and Marian Anders

-We celebrate our own UUCH collective creativity and talent in our annual service filled with singing, instrumental music, poetry and art.
-Come and share in the joy and support some of our many talented, creative, and inspired members in performance.
-Coordinated by David Yelton, Aviva Enoch and Mickey Reed.
+We celebrate our own UUCH collective creativity and talent in our annual service filled with singing, instrumental music, poetry, visual art, and more.
+Come and share in the joy, and in appreciation of some of our many talented, creative, and inspired members in their performances.
+Coordinated by David Yelton, Aviva Enoch, and Mickey Reed.

 The theme of possibility is central to our faith, having distinguished Unitarian Universalists from the start.
 Historically, when others saw depravity and sin at the core of human identity, we saw potential.
 Rev. Patty Hanneman and Marian Anders

 Sometimes in order to seek what we imagine will bring us joy, we have to take a risk.
 Risk is often uncomfortable What are you willing to risk in 2019 in pursuit of joy and deeper meaning?
 Allison Mahaley and Marian Anders